haydenlinder/react-three-fiber-intro/README.md

 ## 1. Setup

 * **What is react-three-fiber?**
-  * [react-three-fiber](https://github.com/pmndrs/react-three-fiber) is a React renderer for [threejs](https://threejs.org/) on the web and react-native
+  * [react-three-fiber](https://github.com/pmndrs/react-three-fiber) is a React renderer for [threejs](https://threejs.org/) on the web and react-native*.
+    * Gives more semantic layout and assumes reasonable defaults, making it easy to get up and running quickly with less code.
   * Use-cases:
-    * Rendering graphics in the browser or with React or React Native
+    * Rendering graphics in the browser with React or on mobile and web with React Native*.

-    * Gives more semantic layout and assumes reasonable defaults, making it easy to get up and running quickly.
+*Limited documentation on react-native see https://github.com/pmndrs/react-three-fiber/blob/master/markdown/recipes.md#usage-with-react-native.

 * **Prerequisites**
   * React, JavaScript, HTML, CSS